okdistribute/claude-code-for-pms/slack-linear-bot/README.md

 4. Review the generated title and preview
 5. Click "Create" to create the Linear issue

-The bot will automatically link the Slack thread to the created Linear issue.
-This enables:
+The bot will automatically link the Slack thread to the created Linear issue as an attachment, making it easy to reference the original conversation.
-- Comments added to the Slack thread will sync to the Linear issue
-- Comments added to the Linear issue will sync back to the Slack thread
-- Status updates (completed/cancelled) will notify the Slack thread

 ## Customer Priority Labels